Originally posted in 2015, this post was updated in August 2020.

 Sharing information with families

-This ‘Discussing Concerns’ flow chart on p.80 provides useful guidelines for talking with parents and carers about a concern.
+This preparing for difficult conversation with families news item provides useful guidelines for talking with parents and carers about a concern.
 Essentially, you will need to consider:

 Seeking professional advice and support